cruddasj/TaskTrack/README.md

 ## Development Notes

 - Styles are built with Tailwind CSS (CLI, v3).
 The source stylesheet is `src/styles.css` and the compiled output is `assets/styles.css`, which is checked into the repo so GitHub Pages can deploy without a build step.
-- All application state is stored in `localStorage`.
+- All application state is stored in `localStorage` using the `time-tracker-pomodoro-v1` prefix to avoid clashing with other apps from the template.
 Clearing the browser storage resets the app to defaults.

 ### App Versioning